fhody125-web/NoDreamForHunter/README.md

 Launch Bloodborne.
 You'll see "online" in‑game.
 Invite your friends, ring your bells, and co‑op should work if your real Shadnet server is up.

 # Note
 This is poorly made – I threw it together in an afternoon so my friends and I could play.
-No error handling, no logging worth a damn, no multi‑threading.
-It works on my machine™.
+No error handling, It just works on my machine™.

 Contributing If you want to improve this mess, feel free to fork and PR.
-Just know that the code is held together with duct tape and spite – I won't judge your hacky fixes.
+Just know that the code is held together with duct tape and spite.
+HOWEVER... if you want.. you can analyze the server request/responses and make a whole real server... do as you wish.

 License MIT, because who cares.